okaydouglas/coding-with-gpt/README.md

 And was able to modify the return value so it returned the sum of the list instead of the actual list.

 For bash, it came up with a novel approach (using shuf) and was even able to change the algorithm used to generate the random numbers (going from shuf to /dev/random) when asked.

 Even though this is a trivial example I admit I'm pretty impressed with how easy it was to get useful work from the bot.
+And I really like how it explains what the code is doing.

-Going forward I would probably ask ChatGPT for help on a technical question before I did a Google search.
+Going forward I would be much more inclined to ask ChatGPT for help on a technical question before I did a Google search.

-Pretty impressive stuff...
+Very exciting times...

 ## ChatGPT logs